bfsujason/llm_corpus_annotation/README.md

 # LLM Corpus Annotation

-A study of corpus linguistics annotation using Large Language Models (LLMs).

 ## Overview

 This repository explores the application of LLMs for annotation tasks in corpus linguistics.
-Our experiments demonstrate that LLMs can achieve competitive performance on certain corpus annotation tasks compared to traditional rule-based and statistical NLP tools.
-However, this work builds directly upon the foundational research and methodologies developed by the creators of these tools.

 ## Acknowledgments & Credits